Aloxy

 Acquisition in 1999

-Union Carbide Corporation is an American manufacturer specializing in chemicals and petrochemicals for various industries.
-Established in 1917 through the merger of four companies, Union Carbide focuses on producing building-block chemicals such as ethylene and propylene, which are essential in the production of widely used plastic resins like polyethylene.
-The company also manufactures ethylene oxide and ethylene glycol, which are utilized in polyester fibers and antifreeze, respectively.
-Additionally, Union Carbide produces a range of solvents, intermediates, and specialty products, including isopropanol, alcohols, surfactants, and biocides.
-These products serve multiple sectors, including paints and coatings, packaging, personal care, pharmaceuticals, automotive, and textiles.
+Union Carbide Corporation is an American manufacturer specializing in chemicals, petrochemicals, and related products.
+Established in 1917 through the merger of several companies, it produces essential building-block chemicals, notably ethylene and propylene, which are utilized in the production of widely used plastic resins such as polyethylene.
+The company also manufactures ethylene oxide and ethylene glycol, which are critical for producing polyester fibers and antifreeze, respectively.
+In addition to these core products, Union Carbide offers a variety of solvents, intermediates, and specialty chemicals, including isopropanol, surfactants, and biocides, catering to diverse industries such as paints and coatings, packaging, personal care, pharmaceuticals, automotive, and textiles.
+This extensive product portfolio supports numerous applications, ranging from industrial cleaning to cosmetics and oil refining processes.